Summary

 Flexible cash back | Flat-rate cash back | Travel |

-Prequalify for cards on the Chase website
+Prequalify for cards on your Chase account

 Other ways to prequalify for Chase cards

 In many cases, you can receive a prequalified offer from Chase without checking online.
-For one, you can visit a branch of the bank and ask for any prequalified offers.
+One way is to visit a branch of the bank and ask for any prequalified offers.
 You’ll be asked for similar personal information to online services.
+Alternatively, you might receive a targeted, prescreened offer for a Chase card in the mail.

-Boost your chances
+Boost your chances to get preapproved

 If you don’t have any prequalified Chase credit card offers from either of these avenues, you can boost your chances of snagging a prequalified offer by following these tips.